starkejm/Employee-Management/README.md

+Employee Details Management System

+The Purpose of this Technical Challenge is to modernize our Employee Details Management System.
+ Employee Management System was created 10 years ago to manage employee data.
+This system was created to record all data of the employees.

-Some of the features of this system are:
+Some of the features of the legacy system are:

-1. System users can `add employee details`.
+•	HR Admin can add employee details.

-2. System users can `import employee details using CSV file`.
+•	HR Admin users can import employee details using CSV file.

-3. System users can `edit and updetails employee details` (Employee details will be updated only in dataGridView).
+•	HR Admin users can edit and add employee details (Employee details will be updated only in DataGridView).

-4. System users can `calculate the total wage` based on worked hour and hourly wage rate.
+•	HR Admin users can calculate the total wage based on worked hour and hourly wage rate.

-5. System users can `generate report on pie-chart` based department's total wage.
+•	HR Admin users can generate report on pie-chart based department's total wage.

-6. System users can `delete` the employee from dataGridView.
+•	HR Admin users can delete the employee from DataGridView.
+•	Employees can edit their personal details any time.

+#####Mission
+Modernize our Monolithic application so that we scale this application to 50k employees across united states potentially using cloud infrastructure.
+Here is a mockup of current Inventory

 ---
 ### Screenshots